morpho-org/metamorpho/certora/README.md

 - [`Enabled.spec`](specs/Enabled.spec) checks properties about enabled flag of market, notably that it correctly tracks the fact that the market is in the withdraw queue.
 - [`Immutability.spec`](specs/Immutability.spec) checks that MetaMorpho is immutable.
 - [`LastUpdated.spec`](specs/LastUpdated.spec) checks that all Morpho Blue markets that MetaMorpho interacts with are created markets.
-- [`Liveness.spec`](specs/Liveness.spec) checks some liveness properties of MetaMorpho, notably that some emergency solutions are always available.
+- [`Liveness.spec`](specs/Liveness.spec) checks some liveness properties of MetaMorpho, notably that some emergency procedures are always available.
 - [`PendingValues.spec`](specs/PendingValues.spec) checks properties on the values that are still under timelock.
 Those properties are notably useful to prove that actual storage variables, when set to the pending value, use a consistent value.
 - [`Range.spec`](specs/Range.spec) checks the bounds (if any) of storage variables.
 - [`Reentrancy.spec`](specs/Reentrancy.spec) checks that MetaMorpho is reentrancy safe by making sure that there are no untrusted external calls.